 “Trying On” Breast Implants

 Finally, Dr. Zemmel will have you “try on” various demo implants in a surgical bra.
 You may wish to bring a bathing suit, tank top or other clothing to see how you will look with different implant sizes.
 This helps confirm that you are making the right implant choice.
 Dr. Zemmel will have you perform the “trying on” during the pre-operative visit.
-He also offers VECTRA® 3D imaging to further help you visualize what your final results may look like.
-This computer imaging technology allows Dr. Zemmel to digitally alter your photos to simulate the projected outcome of using different implant sizes on your frame.

 The initial consultation is very thorough, lasts approximately one hour, and tends to provide you with a tremendous amount of information to digest.
 Dr. Zemmel will see you again at least one more time before surgery and you will have the opportunity to try on the sizers again before making a final decision.
 Our goal and the measure of our success is your happiness.